input-output-hk/cardano-http-bridge/README.md

 1. you need to [install the rust toolchain](https://www.rust-lang.org/tools/install);
 2. you need to build the project: `cargo build --release`

-The binary would be created in the ./target/release directory

 # How to start a new http bridge instance

 You are interested only about the `start` command: